lightning-viz/lightning-scala/README.md

 ```
 sbt assembly
 ```
-To then use lightning in the scala REPL, just add the jar to your classpath
+To then use lightning in the scala REPL, just add the jar to your classpath (here we are assuming you launch from inside `lightning-scala`)
 ```
-scala -classpath scala-lightning/target/scala-2.10/lightning-scala-assembly-0.1.0.jar
+scala -classpath target/scala-2.10/lightning-scala-assembly-0.1.0.jar
 ```

 ##usage